-- In Adult and Health Services (AHS) the early achievement of a number of future MTFP savings from management and support service proposals across the Adult Care and related areas, together with the careful management and control of vacant posts and supplies and services budgets across the service has created a net underspend for the year of £4.6m - In Children and Young People's Services (CYPS) Children's Services was £4.626m over budget for the year.
-This is primarily related to costs associated with Children's placements, both those who have a legal status of looked after and those young people in permanent placements that are financially supported by the Council, details as follows:
+- In Adult and Health Services (AHS) there was a net underspend of £2.651 which was mainly due to the early achievement of a number of future MTFP savings from management and support service proposals across the Adult Care and related areas, the careful management and control of vacant posts and supplies and services budgets across the service and reduced spend on adult care packages. - In Children and Young People's Services (CYPS) Children's Services was a cash limit overspend of £3.061.
+This was primarily made up from: - an underspend within the Education Service of £2.071m.
+This relates to the early achievement of MTFP savings and staff vacancies (£1.364m), reduced pension liabilities in year (£0.081m), an underspend against the